 Duties & Responsibilities

-- Responsible for driving participant recruitment by engaging with individuals in various clinical environments and presenting an overview of the program mission and goals.
+- Responsible for driving participant recruitment by engaging with individuals in various clinical and nonclinical settings and presenting an overview of the program mission and goals.

-- Independently conducting eligibility screening and informed consent process according to Good Clinical Practice (GCP) and UA procedures and other applicable rules, regulations and policies.
+- Independently conducting eligibility screening, informed consent process, and survey completion according to Good Clinical Practice (GCP) and UArizona procedures and other applicable rules, regulations and policies.

-- Completing enrollment visit according to protocol, SOP, and best practices including data collection, physical measurements, and biospecimen collection.
+- Completing enrollment visit according to core protocol, standard operating procedures (SOP), and best practices including data collection, physical measurements, and bio-specimen collection (blood and urine).

-- Ensures proper collection, processing, and handling of specimens.
+- Ensure proper collection, processing, and handling of bio-specimens.

-- Coordinates with department, supervisor, co-workers and on-site clinical team(s) to help ensure recruitment, clinical research, and related activities are performed in accordance with protocol and standard operating procedures.
+- Coordinate with department, supervisor, coworkers and on-site clinical team(s) to help ensure recruitment, clinical research, and related activities are performed in accordance with protocol and standard operating procedures.

 - Other duties as assigned.

-- Excellent interpersonal skills; able to build rapport with strangers and communicate effectively with individuals from diverse backgrounds.
+- Ability to build rapport with strangers and communicate effectively with individuals from diverse backgrounds.

 - Willingness to work in a clinical setting.

-- Knowledge of and familiarity with policies associated with confidentiality and informed consent.
+- Knowledge of and familiarity with HIPAA, policies associated with confidentiality and informed consent.

 - Bachelor's degree or equivalent advanced learning attained through experience required.

-- Up to 1 year of relevant work experience required.
+- One (1) year of relevant work experience required.